 A WorkClub at CWTC has also been developed by CWTC (funded by Jobcentre Plus) to assist work placements to look for job, training, skills and further education opportunities.

-CWTC current venue offers excellent in-house training resources and bilingual provision in the heart of the vulnerable community, with disabled access, which is easily accessible through train, tram and public transport.
-Currently, free car parking is available at Metrolink Car Park.
+CWTC current venue offers excellent in-house training resources with disabled access and bilingual provision in the heart of the community and is easily accessible through train, tram and public transport.
+Free car parking is available in the car park at the rear of the Unique Enterprise Centre.

 CWTC has excellent Management Committee of diverse members of business skills and experiences.
 The organisation has managed major projects through the Clinical Commissioning Group (HMR), Link4Life, Awards for All, Arts Council, Skills Funding Agency, Neighbourhood Learning Development Fund.